moeiscool/Shinobi/README.md

 # Shinobi

-Shinobi is an Open Source CCTV software written in Node.JS

-<img src="https://github.com/moeiscool/Shinobi/blob/master/web/libs/img/demo.jpg?raw=true">

-# What is Shinobi?

 Shinobi is an Open Source CCTV software written in Node.JS.
 Designed with multiple account system, Streams by WebSocket, and Save to WebM.
 Currently it is being crafted for IP Cameras, not local.

+<img src="https://github.com/moeiscool/Shinobi/blob/master/web/libs/img/demo.jpg?raw=true">

 # Why?

 - MJPEG streams that are presented as a DOM element puts serious strain on the client browser when needing to be removed and added again.
 They cannot be terminated without a hard refresh of the page or use of popup or iframe.
 It essentially opens new streams everytime you recreate an image with an MJPEG url.
     - Shinobi addresses this with `WebSocket` streams.

-- Saving to WebM not JPEG frames or MP4 video.
+- <s>Saving to WebM not JPEG frames or MP4 video.
 JPEG and MP4 are heavy.
-WebM is not.
+WebM is not.</s>
+    - Now Saves to WebM and MP4, your choice.
+RTSP -> MP4 uses very little CPU power but uses a lot of storage space.
+MP4 is still heavy.

 - Written in Node.js, not PHP, Perl, and whatever languages you can remember.